Chapter 5 Adilah

 “Adilah, let me introduce you to my friends, Anne and Harmony.”

-Adilah smiled a shy smile.
-Meeting so many new people in a day was exciting and yet a lot to take in.
+Adilah smiled shyly.
+Meeting so many new people in one day was exciting but there had been a lot to take in.
+Anne had welcoming eyes, like Jesus – and Adilah felt immediately that she could be herself around her.

 “Anne and Harmony will show you to your new community,” said Jesus.
 “I must go now, but we will meet again.”

-Adilah was sad to see Jesus go, and nervous about meeting more unfamiliar people.
+Adilah was sad to see Jesus go and felt apprehensive about meeting more new people.

 Harmony could see she was feeling uneasy.
 Motioning to Anne, Harmony sat down on the grass.

-“We can just sit here for a while,” she suggested.
-“Let’s just talk for a bit.”
+“We can just sit here for a while,” she suggested in an accent Adilah recognised as American.
+“Let’s just talk for a bit, if you want.”

-Adilah was relieved.
-She sat on the grass, legs crossed.
+Adilah sat on the grass, legs crossed.
 Her hand found its way to her forehead again.
 Adilah was still getting used to not having scars.
-She smiled at Harmony and Harmony smiled back, a big toothy grin.
+She smiled shyly at Harmony and Harmony smiled back, her curly blonde hair falling over her shoulders.
 Adilah liked Harmony immediately.
-She’d never met a white person before and had always been told to fear them, but this one seemed like a safe person.
-Adilah was not afraid of silence.
-So, the three of them sat there on the grass, content not to speak.
+She’d never met a white person before and had always been told to fear them, but this one felt safe – with the same peace about her as Anne and Jesus.
+Adilah was not afraid of silence, so the three women sat watching the birds feeding on the fruit high up in the trees around them.

 *

-Squatting in the darkest corner of the hut, Adilah strained to hear what the men were saying outside.
-They spoke in a different dialect, but she had been around them for years now and had picked up several words.
-It was nearly midnight and the men’s voices could just be heard over the chirping cicadas.
-The embers were now dying in the fireplace and Adilah wished for more wood so she and her sisters could keep warm.
-The West African nights could be so cold.
-She looked at her two sisters as they slept.
-Adilah had given them the only available blanket.
-She shuffled on her haunches closer to the fire, when she felt Friend draw her attention to a large log under a table near the doorway to the hut.
-Without hesitation Adilah got up and retrieved the log.
+Squatting in the darkest corner of the hut, Adilah strained to hear what the men were saying the other side of the wall.
+They spoke in a different dialect, but she had been around them for years now and could follow most of what they said.
+It was nearly midnight and the men’s voices could just be heard over the cicadas.
+Embers were now dying in the fireplace, and Adilah wished for more wood so she and her sister could keep warm.
+She looked at her sleeping sister.
+The West African nights could be so cold and Adilah had given her the only available blanket.
+She shuffled on her haunches closer to the fire, but then felt Friend draw her attention to a large log under a table near the doorway to the hut.
+Without hesitating, Adilah retrieved it.
 She had become used to Friend’s gentle guidance in her most desperate situations.
-Thanking Friend, she placed the log on the embers and blew gently, hoping the log would catch.
+Thanking Friend, she placed the log in the fireplace and blew gently, hoping it would catch the dying embers.

-“Help me please,” she whispered, and blew again.
-Somehow the breath was enough to see sparks leap into flame and catch the rough bark on the outside of the log.
+“Help me, please,” she whispered and blew again.
+Her breath was enough to make the sparks leap into flame and catch the rough outer bark.
 Before long the log was burning and Adilah was warmed by its heat.

 Eshe had gone back to sleep in the glow of the fire.
-She looked so peaceful there in the orange light, but the momentary respite was shattered when one of the militia men approached.
+She looked so peaceful there in the orange light, but the moment of quiet calm was shattered when one of the militia men approached.
 Reaching down, he grabbed Eshe by the hair and pulled her up.
-Her eyes blazed with terror at being so violently awoken, and before Adilah had a chance to think, she had flung her arms around Eshe to keep her from being raped.
+Her eyes were full of terror at being so violently awoken, and before Adilah had a chance to think, she had flung her arms around Eshe to try to protect her and prevent her from being raped.
 The man pushed Adilah to the ground.

-“You should know!
-You should know!” he screamed, kicking Adilah in the ribs.
+“You should know better!
+You should know!” he raged, kicking Adilah in the ribs.
 “How dare you!”

-The man took handfuls of Adilah’s shirt and lifted her, dropping her headfirst into the open fire.
-He held her, face down in the flames, with his boot on the back of her skull.
-Adilah screamed; the searing pain overtook her body.
-Pea and Eshe screamed with horror as Adilah’s hair caught fire.
+The man grasped Adilah’s shirt and lifted her, dropping her on to the open fire, his boot on the back of her skull.
+Adilah screamed as the searing pain coursed through her body.
+Eshe cried out in horror as Adilah’s hair caught fire.

-Adilah didn’t know how long she was in the flames, but it felt like a long time.
-The man released his foot and Adilah pushed herself away from the fire, clawing at her face and head.
+Adilah didn’t know how long she was in the flames.
+When the man eventually released his foot, she pushed herself away from the fire, clawing at her face and head.
 She fell back onto the floor of the hut and passed out.

 *

-Adilah couldn’t find words to explain the peace and joy that settled within her.
-She sat in silence, a golden silence that seemed to work its way through her skin and into her bones.
-Her new friends sat with her, also relishing the peace.
-Eventually she noticed that the colours of the sky were changing, and she felt like enquiring where they would sleep but didn’t want to ask for anything.
-Harmony perceived a shift in Adilah’s countenance and pre-empted the question.
+Adilah couldn’t find words to explain the peace and joy that settled upon her.
+She sat in silence – a golden silence that seemed to work its way through her skin and into her bones.
+Her new friends sat with her, no one needing to force conversation.
+Eventually Adilah noticed that the colours of the sky were changing.
+She wanted to ask where they would sleep but felt it would be rude to ask.
+Harmony pre-empted the question.

 “You must be wondering where you’ll be staying, honey?” she said gently.